tuftsceeo/EV3Hub/Webserver/README.md

 Useful resource for <a href="https://www.pythonforbeginners.com/code-snippets-source-code/python-using-telnet ">using telnet in python </a>

+<a href="https://www.ev3dev.org/docs/tutorials/setting-up-wifi-using-the-command-line/">Setting up WiFi</a> on an EV3 running on EV3Dev

 To install telnet on the EV3:
 1. Updates the package list
 ```